-- Accept awkward - There was this time I went on a blind date play date and the women answered the door, picked up some food off the floor and popped it into her mouth.
+- Accept awkward - There was this time I went on a blind date play date and the mom answered the door, picked up some food off the floor and popped it into her mouth.

-- Be flexible - If you and your mama soulmate love each other but your children don't play well, text each other often but meet at the playground.
+- Be flexible - If you and your mama soulmate love each other but your children don't play well, text each other often, but meet at the playground.